NAWCC Library & Research Center

 The Fortunat Mueller-Maerki Library & Research Center (LARC) is one of the largest in the world dedicated to the study of time and timekeeping.
 The collection includes books, videos, catalogs, periodicals and archival material.

 The NAWCC Museum and Library & Research Center are currently open.
-Please check the Visiting Schedule for Days and Hours at the bottom of the Visit Page.
+Please check the visiting schedule for days and hours at the bottom of the page.

 If you are a researcher who will be visiting the Library & Research Center, please contact us to make an appointment.